 In contrast, managed retreat involves deploying available resources and support for communities to achieve a desirable future.

 According to the study, “resistance reduces exposure by armouring or keeping hazards at bay, whereas advance builds into hazardous areas (e.g., through land reclamation).
 Accommodation measures such as infrastructure elevation or warning systems reduce sensitivity to hazards.
-Avoidance limits new development in hazardous locations, and retreat removes people and assets from hazardous places after development has occurred.
+Avoidance limits new development in hazardous locations, and retreat removes people and assets from hazardous places after development.
 Each adaptation action represents a distinct value-laden decision about what to preserve, purposefully change, or allow to change unguided.
 Retreat has often been viewed as a failure to adapt or considered only when all other options are exhausted.
 But this conceptualisation ignores lessons from numerous disciplines drawing on a long history of human movement and limits adaptation researchers and decision-makers in preparing for a broad range of futures.”

 Disparities in climate adaption